jship/s3k/GUIDE.md

 We can tell `s3k` to regenerate a project's cache via running `s3k -C` from any directory at or under our `stack` project.
-You should only need to run this command when packages are added to or deleted from your monorepo.
+You should only need to run this command when packages are added to or deleted from your monorepo, or when the available targets of an existing package change.
+A habit I've developed is to consider running `s3k -C` whenever I sync a repo's `main` branch into my local branch.

 ## End

 If you've made it this far, you know just about everything there is to know about using `s3k`.
-If start using the tool and have any feedback, please feel free to reach out on Github.

 Now go forth and type less!